50+ Employee Satisfaction Survey Questions (2026 Guide)

 8. How satisfied are you with the overall benefits package (health insurance, retirement, PTO)?

-• Benefits satisfaction often ranks second only to base pay as a retention driver.
-Break this into follow-up questions if scores are low to identify which benefits need attention.
+- Benefits satisfaction often ranks second only to base pay as a retention driver.
+If scores are low, break this into follow-up questions to identify which benefits need attention.

 9. I understand how pay decisions and raises are determined at [company].